streathamchess/streathamchess.github.io/about/index.md

 Streatham & Brixton Chess Club goes back a long way.
 Our club was founded over [150 years ago](/clubhistory/index.html) and we are still flourishing today with over 40 active [members](/members.html).

-The club has a full [programme of events](/calendar/index.html), with two or three matches many weeks during the league season, and social chess all year round.
-We have several teams in the London Chess League which play their matches at various venues in [Central London](/about/venues.html).
-In addition, we have teams in the Surrey Chess League and the Croydon & District Chess League, which play their home matches at [Streatham Library](/about/venues.html#woodfield-grove), located on Streatham High Road.
-The library is also our main venue for [social chess](/about/venues.html#whitelion) and various club competitions.
+The club has a full [programme of events](/calendar/index.html), with up to three matches a week during the league season, and social chess all year round.
+We have teams in the London Chess League (which plays at several venues in Central London), and the Central London Chess League (which plays at Pimlico).
+In addition, we have teams in the Croydon and District League where we play our home matches at the Café at St.Thomas Church, Telford Avenue off Streatham Hill.
+We also use this venue for occasional club events -- but our venue for weekly social chess is Streatham Library on Streatham High Road.
+See [Where we play](/about/venues.html) for full details of these venues.
+We are also affiliated to the Surrey League, and participate in the Online 4 Nations Chess League.

 Although we don’t have a junior section, youngsters are welcome to join us at our Streatham Library Tuesday sessions.
 There are opportunities for strong juniors to play in our league teams.